zilinissleepin/freqtrade/docs/strategy-callbacks.md

                        Return None for no action.
                        Optionally, return a tuple with a 2nd element with an order reason
         """
+        if trade.has_open_orders:
+            # Only act if no orders are open
+            return

         if current_profit > 0.05 and trade.nr_of_successful_exits == 0:
             # Take half of the profit at +5%